-In order to build the forecasts based on predictors (illustrated in Fig. S1 in the Supplement), the WR classification (i.e. definition of the WR patterns) is done exclusively using ERAI, by a K-means method nested within a genetic algorithm to avoid dependence on the initial conditions and the trap of the local minima (Toreti et al., 2010).
-The four meteorological seasons are treated independently: winter (December to February), spring (March to May), summer (June to August) and autumn (September to November) but to avoid inconsistency when moving from one season to another, each season is extended by adding the last month of the previous season.
-This method of classification has been extensively used (Michelangeli et al., 1995; Robertson and Ghil, 1999; Santos et al., 2005), but because in this study the WR classification needs to fit specific requests (20-year moving period of the hindcast, the four seasons), it is important to regenerate this classification.
-Nevertheless, the patterns of the geopotential anomalies (shown in Fig. S2) are strongly similar to those obtained in aforementioned studies.
-The choice of using only the ERAI classification and not ENS is justified by (i) looking at previous studies that have shown the relatively similar behaviour of ERAI and ENS forecasts (Ferranti et al., 2015) and (ii) considering that this choice avoids inconsistency (or the impossibility to derive a coherent classification) due to the continuous evolution of the ENS model.
-Four WRs are identified in winter and spring, while three WRs are detected in summer and autumn (see Fig. S2).
+- 25 In order to build the forecasts based on predictors (illustrated in Fig. S1 in supp. materials), the WR classification (i.e. definition of the WR patterns) is done exclusively using ERAI, by a K-means method nested within a genetic algorithm to avoid dependence on the initial conditions and the trap of the local minima (Toreti et al., 2010).
+The four meteorological seasons are treated independently: winter (December to February), spring (March to May), summer (June to August) and autumn (September to November) but to avoid inconsistency moving from one season to another, each season is extended by adding the last - 30 month of the previous season.
+This method of classification has been extensively used (Michelangeli et al., 1995; Robertson and Ghil, 1999; Santos et al., 2005), but because in this study the WR classification needs to fit with specific requests (20-year moving period of the hindcast, the four seasons), it is important to regenerate this classification.
+Nevertheless, the patterns of the geopotential anomalies (shown in Fig. S2 in supp. material) are strongly similar to those obtained in aforementioned studies.
+The choice of using only the ERAI classification and not ENS is justified by: i) looking at previous studies that have shown the relatively similar behavior of ERAI and ENS forecasts (Ferranti et al., 2015); ii) considering that this choice avoids inconsistency (or the impossibility to derive a coherent classification) due to the continuous evolution of the ENS model.
+Four WRs are identified in winter and spring, while three WRs are detected in summer and autumn (see Fig. S2 in the supplementary

+5 material).
 The number of WRs is estimated by following Toreti et al. (2010) and depends both on the period (here from 1992 to 2013) and the region (North Atlantic) studied.
-This is why the number of summer WRs is different, e.g. with respect to Cassou et al. (2005).
+This is why the number of summer WRs is different with respect to, e.g., Cassou et al. (2005).

-Then, an assignation procedure is run to identify the closest WR to a given daily geopotential anomaly of ERAI and a given ENS member.
-To this aim, the method proposed by Ferranti et al. (2015) is applied here.
-Namely, a patternmatching algorithm based on the minimum distance from the previously identified centroids is used to assign each day and individual forecast member to the closest weather regime.
-The climatology of the forecasted WRs is then calculated by summing the daily classification of each WR for all of the members and all the days inside a 30-day window.
+Then, an assignation procedure is run to identify the closest WR to a given daily geopotential anomaly of ERAI and a given ENS-member.
+To this aim, the method proposed by Ferranti et al. (2015) is here applied.
+Namely, a pattern matching

+- algorithm based on the minimum distance from the previously identified centroids is used to assign each day and individual 10 forecast member to the closest weather regime.
+The climatology of the forecasted WRs is then calculated by summing the daily classification of each WR for all the members and all the days inside a 30-day window.
 The same climatology is derived by using ERAI.
-The monthly occurrence anomaly of WRs (MOAWRs) is then calculated with respect to the climatological occurrences based on the hindcast period (1992-2013) and obtained by using ERAI and ENS independently.

-To potentially increase the signal emerging from the linkage between MOAWRs and precipitation anomalies, different combinations (additions and subtractions of WR occurrences) of two WRs are tested.
+The Monthly Occurrence Anomaly of WRs (MOAWRs) is then calculated with respect to the climatological occurrences based on the hindcast period (1992-2013) and obtained by using independently both ERAI and ENS. - 15 To potentially increase the signal emerging from the linkage between MOAWRs and precipitation anomalies, different combinations (additions and subtractions of WR occurrences) of two WRs are tested.
 This could be useful when two WRs have the same or opposite impacts on precipitation.
-For example, in the case of two regimes, WRa and WRb, which are respectively associated with dry and wet conditions over a certain region, the occurrence difference between the two WRs could be more linked to the drought events over that region (this example will be discussed later in the document).
-In total, a set of 6 to 12 combinations (see the list in Table 1) is tested when three or four WRs (depending the season) are detected respectively.
+For example, in the case of two regimes WRa and WRb that are associated with, respectively, dry and wet conditions over a certain region, the occurrence difference of the two WRs could be more linked to the drought events over that region (this example will be discussed later in the document).
+In total, a set of 6 to 12 combinations (see the list in Table 1) is tested when 3 or 4 WRs (depending the season) are detected, respectively. - 20